soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 * The *checker* can work in densely populated areas as well if we use RCNN or any classification based algorithm.
 But that will further slow down the *checker* since RCNN is a much slower algorithm than YOLO.

+* **Non-Maxima Suppression Analysis**

+    * To make the algorithm work in relatively dense and overpopulated areas, we were suggested to adjust the Non-Maxima Suppression (NMS) threshold by Prof. Samit Biswas.

+    * So we decided to try various different values of the NMS threshold.
+A few of the terms that we used in our NMS analysis are:
+        * **Bad Frame**: This is a frame in which the algorithm fails to correctly identify people and instead gives a horrible big box as the output.
+        // may want to include a bad frame here
+        * **Total Frames**: This is the number of total frames in the entire video or the length of the video to be taken under consideration.
+        * **Performance Ratio**: This is simply (Number of Bad Frames)/(Total Frames).
+        * **Object threshold**: This is the confidence value for which a detection is actually considered.
+Any detection with confidence (p<sub>c</sub>) above this value is taken into consideration.
+    * From this it was clear that the threshold value for which the Performance Ratio will be the lowest would be the best value.
+We also tinkered with the Object Threshold to get the best possible outcome.
+The script that we wrote for this was:
+    // insert the "Main" part from performance_analysis.ipynb here
+    * After running the test for a number of threshold values, we got this graph:
+    // insert the graph here
+    * From this, we can see that the algorithm gives the best results for NMS threshold around 0.010 to 0.014 and for the Object threshold greater than 0.9.
+    * Of course, this is not ideal since **it will ignore most of the detections**.

 ------------New page------------

 # HENCEFORTH